 The UCD Law Review is among Ireland’s leading student-run peer-reviewed legal journals.
 The Review seeks to publish, on an annual basis, a comprehensive and distinguished journal of legal scholarship.
 Our Review is internationally recognised, providing significant contributions to legal understanding and debate.
 Our academic advisory board consists of the members of the law faculty in the Sutherland School of Law, University College Dublin which is a top-ranked Irish law school in the QS World University Rankings.
 The Review is proudly sponsored by Arthur Cox.

-The Board welcomes contributions on a broad range of contemporary legal issues, in particular articles pertaining to Irish and European law; however, articles relating to the wider concepts of International law are also welcomed.
-Additionally, a prize of €500 will be awarded to the author of the most outstanding article.
-The criteria selectors will have regard to in evaluating an article include its originality, topicality, strength of argument, structure and style.
+Each year, the Board welcomes contributions on a broad range of contemporary legal issues, in particular articles pertaining to Irish and European law; however, articles relating to the wider concepts of International law are also welcomed.
+The criteria to which selectors will have regard in evaluating an article include its originality, topicality, strength of argument, structure and style.